Spudfellah/SpudicusSenpai/README.md

 ## Services

 <p style = "margin-left: 30px">
 I may be available to build your web3 and/or game solution.
-I need money to survive while building the Arken Realms.<br>
+I need money to survive while building the Return Portal to the Arken Realms.<br><br>
 Nothing illegal, no schemes, no rugpulls.
-Starting at $10K and delivery within a month.<br>
+Starting at $10K and delivery within a month.<br><br>
-20+ years of development experience ranging from small web3 projects to complex enterprise solutions.<br>
+20+ years of development experience ranging from small web3 projects to complex enterprise solutions.<br><br>
 Reach out and let me know what you need.<br>
 </p>